Rebuilding the Walbro WG & WB carburetors part 2

-On the WB, remove the circuit plate #48 which covers the idle progression holes.
+On the WB, remove the circuit plate (#48) which covers the idle progression holes.
 An aluminum Welch plug covers the idle progression holes on the WG.

 The WG metering lever spring is 15.0mm long when new, the WB is 13.3mm.
 If the WG spring measures less than 14.9mm replace it.
 Replace the WB spring if it is less than 13.2mm.
 There is not any data yet for the Tillotson.

 Here is an ML spring that was modified (see the left end) to shorten it.
 This would cause the mixture to be richer.
-Modified springs are not a smart fix for carburetor issues.
+Modified springs are never a smart fix for carburetor issues.